sarisabban/SinfNet/README.md

         ./dataset/Train
         ./dataset/Valid

-This command will quickly set it up:

-`mkdir -p ./dataset/Annotations ./dataset/Train ./dataset/Test ./dataset/BBox_Test ./dataset/BBox_Test_Predictions ./dataset/BBox_Annotations ./dataset/Check ./dataset/Valid`

-Your images should be in *./dataset/Images* of course.
-It is best to stick to this structure with these names exactly, otherwise you will have to change these path names within each relevant script.
-So just stick to these to keep it simple.
+Your images should be in *./dataset/Train*.
+It is best to stick to this structure with these names exactly, otherwise you will have to change these path names within each relevant script, so stick to these names and keep it simple.

 If you would like to augment the images use the following command:

-`python3 ProtiClass.py --augment` or `python3 ProtiClass.py -a`
+`python SinfNet.py --augment NUMBER` example `python SinfNet.py -a 10`

-This will generate a new directory with all the saved augmented images on it, and these augmented images should be used for training.
+Where NUMBER is the number of augments to each image.
+This will generate a new directory called *Augmented* with all the saved augmented images in it.
+Only these augmented images should be used for training (by moving them to *./dataset/Train*) and not mixed with the original images (by moving the original images to *./dataset/Test*).

+3. Open the web-based GUI annotation tool using the following command:

+`python SinfNet.py --via` or `python SinfNet.py -v`

+You must have FireFox for this to work.

+4. Watch the video to understand how to annotate using this tool, or read the manual under *Help > Getting Started*.

+5. Use the mouse to generate a bounding box around each object of interest and label it.

+6. Once finished, download your annotations as a .csv file.

+7. Convert the .csv file to a .xml file using the following command:

+`python SinfNet.py --translate_csv` or `python SinfNet.py -tc`

+All .xml annotations will be moved to the *./dataset/Annotations* directory.

+8. Do not delete the .csv file, rather save it incase you want to rename any label.

+##### For classification
-Regarding using the CNN neural network for image classification, the dataset should be have the following directory architecture.
+1. The dataset should be have the following directory architecture.
 Within each directory a directory of the classes that includes all the images of that class, as such:

     ./dataset/Test/
                   class1/
                         image1.jpg
                         image2.jpg
                   class2/
-                        image1.jpg
-                        image2.jpg
-                  class3/
                         image1.jpg
                         image2.jpg